Frequently Asked Questions

 Whereas petitions, protesting in the streets, attending public hearings, costly class action lawsuits, hiring attorneys, or writing letters has had little to no effect, the NoL has had demonstrable successes.
 These amount to many moving parts and moving targets, all of which the InPower staff is carefully monitoring.

-We can share with you the fact that all of the people in the initial Seattle group kept their analogue meters.
-In other cities where we had seed groups, what happened was much the same, with multiple cases of respondents (officials) stepping down.
+All of the people in the initial Seattle group kept their analogue meters.
+In other cities where we had seed groups, what happened was much the same, with multiple cases of Respondents (officials) stepping down.

 On a wider scale, it is hard to document the past successes, since so many people across the country have been serving the NoL without notifying us or seeking support.
 From those who do contact us, we learn that many people who have taken pro-active measures with the NoL have been able to keep the smart meters off.
 Some are paying opt-out fees, and some are not.